 Pretty much any of the restaurants within the villages at Northstar or Squaw are perfect for filling up your snow covered crew any time of day.
 But if you are venturing out to the towns, there are lots of family-freindly places to check out.

-Dine in an old train car Jax on the Trax, which serves up thick milkshakes, sweet potato fries and even whipped cream topped Irish coffees for mom and dad.
-This Truckee favorite is almost always bustling, but the incredibly freindly staff will make sure you feel well taken care of.
+Dine in an old train car Jax at the Trax, which serves up thick milkshakes, sweet potato fries and even whipped cream topped Irish coffees for mom and dad.
+This Truckee favorite is almost always bustling, but the incredibly friendly staff will make sure you feel well taken care of.
 The menu is multiple pages long, and even offers breakfast favorites served all day.
 Portions are large, so maybe pick a few favorites and go family style.
 Their chicken fingers are the real deal (as opposed to of the suspiciously shaped McNugget variety), so order em up.

-For some special views, the lakeside dining at Riva Grill in South Lake Tahoe is surprisingly kid-friendly.order up a Virgin Woody (the nonalcoholic version of their famous house cocktail) and soak up the scenery of that iconic lake.
+For some special views, the lakeside dining at Riva Grill in South Lake Tahoe is surprisingly kid-friendly.
+Order up a Virgin Woody (the nonalcoholic version of their famous house cocktail) and soak up the scenery of that iconic lake.

 For the best Frosty the Snowman pancakes in town, grab a table at Donner Lake Kitchen.
 It’s tucked behind the Donner Pines Market on Donner Pass Road.
 The service is as sweet as the M&Ms used for Frosty’s buttons, and the menu is extensive.
 (We recommend the Bloody Marys for mom and dad) The portions are massive, but luckily they offer half sizes on the most monster-sized meals.
 They are only open for breakfast and lunch.

 On your way in our out of town, be sure to fuel up at the Wagon Train Coffee Shop.
 Located in the heart of downtown Truckee, right on the strip, this place is a must visit for a taste of local flavor and fun.
-A suspended model train runs on tracks suspended over the dining room, and dozens of license plates and taxidermy trophy heads line the walls.
+A model train runs on tracks suspended over the dining room and dozens of license plates and taxidermy trophy heads line the walls.
 The family business has been going strong for decades and their baked goods are out of this world.
 Just don’t try and ask what is in the biscuit’s sweet sauce—that’s proprietary.
-This place is a haven for thoughtful parents who want to let their partner sleep in, as they open up at 5:30 am every morning and offer early bird pricing during those wee hours.
+This place is a haven for thoughtful parents who want to let their partner sleep in, as they open up at 5:30 a.m. every morning and offer early bird pricing during those wee hours.
 There’s even an ice cream shop on site.

 —Erin Feher and Sarah Bossenbroek